mwojnars/hypertag/core/README_draft.md

 This realization of the DRY principle is an important aspect of the Hypertag language, one that has been missing in standard front-end languages (HTML, XML).

-A hypertag definition block starts with "%" followed by a name of a new tag, its attributes (optional) and formal body (optional).
+A hypertag definition block starts with "%" followed by spaces (optional), then a name of new tag (obligatory), its attributes (optional) and formal body (optional).
-Default values in a form of literals or expressions can be provided for (selected) attributes.
+Default values in a form of literals or expressions can be provided for attributes.
-If the first attribute on the list is prefixed with a special symbol "@", this attribute will be assigned the actual body of the block of occurrence (where the new tag is used); the "body" attribute can have any valid name, but it cannot have a default value.
-If a body attribute is missing, the hypertag is "void", which means its occurrences must always have empty body.
+If the first attribute on the list is prefixed with a special symbol "@", this attribute will be assigned the actual body of the block of occurrence (where the new tag is used); the "body" attribute can have an arbitrary name, but it cannot have a default value.
+If a body attribute is missing, the hypertag is "void", which means its occurrences must always have empty contents.

-An example hypertag definition may look like this:
+An example hypertag definition looks like this:

     % fancy_text @body size='10px':
         | *****